spin-itn/spin-itn.github.io/docs/training/ws3/ws3_overview.md

 ## Accommodation

-During the SPIN workshop, you will stay at ...
+During the SPIN workshop, you will stay at hotel rooms in the conference venue.
+You do not need to reserve the rooms yourself, this will be part of the registration process.
 {: style="text-align: justify;"}